Nucleo-235/automated-deploy/angular/README.md

 ## Deploy on Hostinger

-1 - Download and to base setup to the project (using GIT)
+1 - Download and to base setup to the project (using GIT, ideally using webhooks)

 2 - Download the deploy scripts (inside project folder)